 Primary feathers can be used for bird identification in several ways.

-- Number: The number of primary feathers a bird has depends on the species and how specialized the feathers are – most birds have 9-16 primaries.
-This can be useful for ornithologists or bird banders to properly identify very similar species or subspecies, but is less effective for birders in the field since the bird must be held in the hand to properly count feathers.
+- Number: The number of primary feathers a bird has depends on the species and how specialized the feathers are, and most birds have 9-16 primaries.
+This can be useful for ornithologists or bird banders to properly identify very similar species or subspecies but is less effective for birders in the field since the bird must be held in the hand to accurately count feathers.
+If a bird stretches well or is sunning, birders may be able to see the primary feathers well enough for counting.

-- Color: The color of primaries may contrast with other parts of the wing, creating a bar or patch effect on the plumage.
+- Color: The color of primaries may contrast with other parts of the wing, creating a bar, patch, or "window" effect on the plumage.
 This color can be a key field mark for identification, particularly for identifying birds in flight when their primary feathers are easily visible.
-On some birds, such as many owls, the individual primaries may be striped, spotted or barred.
+On some birds, such as many owls, the individual primaries may be striped, spotted, or barred.

 - Shape: The overall shape of primary feathers can be useful for identification, especially if the feathers are found after they are shed.
-The total length measurement can be a clue to the bird species, and whether the tip is rounded, tapered or sharply pointed can also be helpful.
+The total length measurement can be a clue to the bird species, and whether the tip is rounded, tapered, squared-off, or sharply pointed can also be helpful.
+These feathers are asymmetrical, and the proportions of the two sides of the feather can also help identify the bird species that shed the feather.

 Primaries in Culture

 In cultures where certain birds are honored or otherwise spiritually significant, primary feathers may hold sacred value because of their size and distinction.
-Many Native American cultures use the primary feathers of eagles, hawks and other raptors for ceremonial dress or adornments.
-In some African cultures or similar pagan-like beliefs, primary feathers may be used as part of rituals for potions or spell-casting.
+Many Indigenous cultures use the primary feathers of eagles, hawks, owls, and other raptors for ceremonial dress or adornments.
+In some African cultures or pagan-like beliefs, primary feathers may be used as part of rituals for potions or spell-casting.